How to set up an inflatable pool.

 The hoses are labeled as to which go to the pump and which to the pool.
 Refer to your pool manual, and look for the + and – symbols.

-Don’t plug the pump in until the pool is full.
-You need water running through the pump first.
+Just don’t plug the pump in until the pool is full!
+The pool pump requires water to run.

 7. Use a water hose to fill up the pool.